cheeriosok/Hamkke/README.md

-# Designing a Scalable Microservice Architecture for a Twitter-Like Platform
+# Designing a Scalable Microservice Architecture for a Pinterest-Like Platform

-This project is an in-progress architecture for a distributed Twitter/Pinterest-like social platform.
-The system is being designed with scalability, high throughput, and modular service composition in mind — optimized for real-time timelines, content search, and write-heavy workloads.
+This project is an in-progress architecture for a distributed Pinterest-like social platform.
+The system is being designed with scalability, high throughput, and modular service composition in mind — optimized for real-time timelines, content search, and read-heavy workloads for Image and Video sharing.

 The goal is to strike a balance between **performance**, **developer agility**, and **read optimization** by leveraging purpose-fit databases, aggressive caching, and asynchronous pipelines.
+The architecture is highly reminiscent of Twitter with a greater focus on Image/Video media as "Tweets".

 ---